 - If a team has hero characters, its deck cannot contain villain cards.
 If a team has villain characters, its deck cannot contain hero cards.
+If a team has all neutral characters, its deck cannot contain hero or villain cards.
 Neutral cards can be included in any deck.

 - Blue, Red, and Yellow cards can only be included in the deck if the team includes a character of the corresponding color.
 Gray cards can be included in any deck.

-- A deck can contain events, upgrades, and support cards.
-Characters and battlefields are not included in a deck and do not count toward its 30 card limit.
+- A deck can contain events, upgrades, and support.
+Characters, plots, and battlefields are not included in a deck and do not count toward its 30 card limit.

 3. Selecting a battlefield